 \textbf{Average accuracy:} The average accuracy for a multi-class classification can be challenged as a suitable measure since the beam idenitifiers may not be balanced in their count.
 However, what the UE is interested in a proactive handoff is whether the predicted and true beam identifier are identical.
 Thus, the accuracy ($\bar A$) is defined as an average of identical values of the classes:

-where $v$ is the dimension of the beam identifier vector, collected over the validation time period \eqref{eq:data_size} for all UEs.
-The average accuracy {is a significant measure for radio access performance} {since a mispredicted beam results in wrong handoff decision and thus can lead to mobility failure and increase the duration of service interruption.} Also, the RLF rate due to beam handoff failure is simply $1 - \bar A$.
+where $V$ is the dimension of the beam identifier vector, collected over the validation time period \eqref{eq:data_size} for all UEs.
+The average accuracy {is a significant measure for radio access performance} {since a mispredicted beam results in wrong handoff decision and thus can degrade quality of experience and lead to mobility failure or increase the duration of service interruption \cite{9417452}.} Also, the RLF rate due to beam handoff failure is simply $1 - \bar A$.

-\textbf{Zero-one score:} To assess the added value of the UE position to the prediction performance, we define a vector of loss-win scores known as the zero-one score ($\boldsymbol\alpha \in \{0,1\}^v$) as:
+\textbf{Zero-one score:} To assess the added value of the UE position to the prediction performance, we define a vector of loss-win scores known as the zero-one score ($\boldsymbol\alpha \in \{0,1\}^V$) as:

-where the $v$-dimensional column vectors are for a certain performance measure (e.g., average accuracy), $\varepsilon$ is the cutoff threshold, and $\mathbbm{1}[\cdot]$ is overridden as the indicator \textit{vector}.
+where the $V$-dimensional column vectors are for a certain performance measure (e.g., average accuracy), $\varepsilon$ is the cutoff threshold, and $\mathbbm{1}[\cdot]$ is overridden as the indicator \textit{vector}.

 For the results, we begin with the loss \eqref{eq:loss} as shown in Fig.~\ref{fig:loss_vs_epoch}.
 As the number of epochs increase we observe a decrease in the loss and increase in the accuracy which shows that the deep learner is indeed ``learning'' from $\mathbf{D}$.
 This demonstrates that proactive beam handoff using deep learning is possible.